Ted cook

 A successful installation of vinyl flooring needs to focus on alignment and fit.
 Here are some tips to help you achieve the best results:

-- Flooring Space: Make sure there is a small gap between the vinyl planks and walls to maintain an even gap for expansion purposes.
+• Flooring Space: Make sure there is a small gap between the walls and vinyl planks.
+This should be an even gap for expansion or contraction of the floor.

-- Avoid H-joints: Prevent four corners from meeting in one spot (forming an "H" shape) as this weakens the overall structure of your floor.
+• Avoid H-joints: Prevent four corners from meeting in one spot (forming an "H" shape) as this weakens the overall structure and look of your floor.

 Aligning the planks backward when installing vinyl plank flooring.
 This will save time and money while also ensuring optimal results.
 With proper baseboard installation techniques, your new floors look their best.